hzhan236/Flight-Booking-Service-Project/hw5/writeup.md

 The total amount of code to add transaction handling is in fact small, but getting everything to work harmoniously may take some time.
 Debugging transactions can be a pain, but print statements are your friend!

-Now you should pass all the provided test in cases during `mvn test`
+At this point, you program should pass all the test cases you have provided when you execute `mvn test`

 #### Step 5: Write more (transaction) test cases